Bakhbooti-AISA/LLM-Indexing/README.md

 #### Helpful Points
 - Query = Search engine search.
 User prompt = what user writes to the LLM.
 Technially "Query" can be used for both but for sake of code understanding, we can make the definitions as such.
 - An important note: very, Very, VERY much recomened to use a VPN or proxy while using SERP scrapers, as overuse can get your IP banned from the search engine.
+- `old_main.py` is deprecated, only there to be viewed for reference.
+-